How to set up a new insurance

 Ex 97155 HN instead of 97155HN

-We will give some suggestions, but you can edit those fields and add new events by clicking "Add Event"
+We will give some suggestions, but you can edit those fields.

 For each procedure code, you need to assign a corresponding service.
 This service is what will appear on the calendar when scheduling visits, like: